cckayne/BEDBUG/ReadMe.txt

 PRNG tests passed by BEDBUG:

-NIST suite of statistical tests for randomness: all tests for all seeds George Marsaglia's DIEHARD suite: all tests for all seeds Bob Jenkins' countx for sub-sequences of length 3-11 Bob Jenkins' rngav (avalanche better than 16.5 bits average) John Walker's Ent test for entropy
+* NIST suite of statistical tests for randomness: all tests for all seeds
+* George Marsaglia's DIEHARD suite: all tests for all seeds
+* Bob Jenkins' countx for sub-sequences of length 3-11
+* Bob Jenkins' rngav (avalanche better than 16.5 bits average)
+* John Walker's ENT test for entropy
-C.C.Kayne's GapTrial (value-spacings normal over all modulos) C.C.Kayne's ModTrial (value-distributions uniform over all modulos) C.C.Kayne's SeqTrial (same-value sequences normal over all modulos) C.C.Kayne's Visual 1 & 2
+* C.C.Kayne's GapTrial (value-spacings normal over all modulos)
+* C.C.Kayne's ModTrial (value-distributions uniform over all modulos)
+* C.C.Kayne's SeqTrial (same-value sequences normal over all modulos)
+* C.C.Kayne's Visual 1 & 2

 (Please view the Results.txt files in the relevant folders or verify the recorded results by re-running the tests themselves.)